panCtrlV/bigDataStat-book/virtual_machine_cluster.md

 # Virtual Machine Cluster

-- Install one node
+Cluster can be very expensive to build.
+It consists of many computer nodes, network switches, internet cable and other hardware equipments.

-  refer to my installation guide
+## Install one node